 Day 12 and 13: Coron

-After four days of sailing and bucket showers, you probably are in the need for some luxury.
+After four days of sailing and bucket showers, you probably are in the need of some luxury.
 You will find it in Coron!
 Stay at a resort and enjoy the clean sheets, air conditioning, and hot showers, you deserve it.
 If you’re staying in Coron Town, it’s fun to climb to the top of Mt.
 Tapyas (700 steps).
 From here you will have a great view of Coron and the surrounding islands.

 Hotel tip: Sunz En Coron Resort